-Happy International Women’s Day!
-For this month’s Student Success Story, we’re featuring yet another amazing solopreneur working hard to built a career around their life (not the other way around).
+Welcome to another incredible Student Success Story here at Horkey HandBook!
+In this post we’re featuring yet another amazing solopreneur working hard to build a career around their life (not the other way around).

-We’re publishing these interviews because we want to feature people who took Gina’s 30 Days or Less courses and actually got serious about working on their freelance career.
-Every story in the series is a little bit different from the others, but there are always little nuggets of wisdom to take away.
+We’re publishing these interviews to feature people who took Gina’s 30 Days or Less courses and actually got serious about working on their freelance career.
+Every story in the series is a little bit different from the others, and there are always nuggets of wisdom to take away!

 Today’s guest, Mallory, is as positive as they come.
-She is inspired by people going out and making their purpose a lifestyle because of the vulnerability, courage and resilience this takes.
-And by following her passion and putting herself and her business out there, she has joined the ranks of those she admires.
+She’s inspired by people going out and making their purpose a lifestyle because of the vulnerability, courage and resilience that it takes.
+And, by following her passion and putting herself and her business out there, she’s joined the ranks of those she admires.

 Name: Mallory Harte Underwood